The Origin of Diamonds

 No gemstone is as rare, beautiful and precious as a diamond.
 It's little wonder then that, over the centuries, the diamond has become known as the ultimate symbol of love and is at the heart of every celebration.

-At Fraser Hart we're passionate about diamonds, and every piece of diamond jewellery we offer has been selected with love and care.
+At Fields we're passionate about diamonds, and every piece of diamond jewellery we offer has been selected with love and care.
 We understand that diamond jewellery is a significant purchase - emotionally and financially.
 Buying a diamond should be a magical, truly special experience and that's exactly what we want you to have.

 - Set your budget and stick to it.
 You don't have to spend a fortune to get a beautiful diamond ring.